 The Ritz cinema: an open letter

-from a young Donegal emigrant on the subject of the proposed demolition of the Ritz cinema — one of Donegal’s oldest and iconic buildings which currently sits on Ballybofey’s main street.
-Originally printed in Finn Valley Voice, afterwards republished online.
+from (me) a young Donegal emigrant on the subject of the proposed demolition of the Ritz cinema — one of Donegal’s oldest and iconic buildings which currently sits on Ballybofey’s main street.
+Originally printed in Finn Valley Voice and Donegal Democrat, afterwards republished online.

 Will I ever feel how it was to walk into the Ritz excited by the flickering light of the old film projectors?
 Or feel the floorboards, showing their age with a creak?
 Or wonder at the dramatic photographs hung on the entrance hall?
 The consensus seems to be that the Ritz’ condition has almost passed being repairable and so the short answer is, probably no. So will we be destined to meekly walk around another glass panelled and concrete clad building with light that doesn’t allow any shadow?

 So I have to ask: Is this the mark of our generation — tearing away what’s left of the town’s character all in the name of “progress”?
 It’s easy to get sucked into this rampant regeneration — of building, expanding, developing, or whatever buzz-word business slang it’s covered in — but how much of it is enlightening?